 Not to Implement nor permit Implementation until such time as the Council has approved the Local Procurement Plan as demonstrated by written notice to that effect.

-To ensure that throughout the Construction Phase the Development shall not be carried out otherwise than in strict accordance with the requirements of the Local Procurement Plan and not to permit the carrying out of any works comprised in demolition or building out the Development at any time when the requirements of the Local Procurement Plan are not being complied with and in the event of non-compliance with this sub-clause the Owner shall forthwith take any steps required to remedy such non-compliance
+To ensure that throughout the Construction Phase (which in this instance shall not include demolition works) the Development shall not be carried out otherwise than in strict accordance with the requirements of the Local Procurement Plan and not to permit the carrying out of any works comprised in building out the Development at any time when the requirements of the Local Procurement Plan are not being complied with and in the event of non-compliance with this sub-clause the Owner shall forthwith take any steps required to remedy such non-compliance.

-Following the Occupation Date the Owner shall not Occupy or permit Occupation of any part of the Development at any time when the Development is not being managed in strict accordance with the Local Procurement Plan as approved by the Council from time to time and shall not Occupy or permit Occupation of the Development otherwise than in strict accordance with the requirements of the Local Procurement Plan.

 SUSTAINABILITY PLAN